At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Injection-recovery tests

 \subsection{Methodology}

-Synthetic transits were generated with \texttt{batman} \citep{Kreidberg2015} and injected into raw lightcurves \emph{before} any preprocessing.
-Each injection was processed through the full pipeline---GP detrending followed by TLS detection with Scout/Sniper optimization (Sect.~\ref{sec:search})---called as subprocesses to ensure identical treatment to the discovery pipeline.
+Synthetic transits were generated with \texttt{batman} \citep{Kreidberg2015} and injected into raw lightcurves before any preprocessing.
+Each injection was processed through the full pipeline, consisting of GP detrending followed by a TLS detection with a Scout+Sniper optimization (Sect.~\ref{sec:search}), referrred to as subprocesses to ensure identical treatment to the discovery pipeline.
 The injection parameters were: